Sunday, January 22, 2023

 The Last PolicemanWinner of the Mystery Writers of America Edgars Award (Libby) for best paperback original in 2013, the novel tells the story of a world facing pending destruction at the hand of a monster meteor.
 No one yet knows where on earth it will hit but already it's upended every societal norm.
 Among the changes is a huge spike in suicides--they've become so commonplace they are only nominally investigated and processed.
 One day, however, Detectice Henry Palace encounters a man hung in the McDonald's bathroom that doesn't sit right with him.
 Author Ben Winters creates an interesting story that makes for a good beach read (or in my case, a way to break up the Napoli afternoon commute).

 The Midnight Library (Libby, Listened).
 A quantum physics take on It's a Wonderful Life.
 Engrossing read that will have you second guessing every significant choice you've made in your own life.
 In this novel's case, its protagonist has a chance to re-explore different branches and choices that she didn't make.
-Ultimately, the authors forces the readers to question their assumptions about determinism and urges each of us to embrace Socrates' directive to seek to "know theyself."
+Ultimately, the authors forces the readers to question their assumptions about determinism and urges each of us to embrace Socrates' directive to seek to "know thyself."

 Falling: A Novel (Libby, Listened).
 Came across this novel via author Don Winslow's twitter feed.
 This is a decent beach read thriller that takes the reader onto a plane that comes under an unconventional terrorist attack.
 Frankly, I wasn't sure that the author could write an entire book over such a small slice of time but she does an admirable job of stretch out that space through the thoughts of the various characters.